Assistance with Prenatal and Postpartum Learning and Education

-StarCare’s Parenting Awareness and Drug Risk Education Program (PADRE) provides community-based, gender-specific intervention services at no cost to parenting males and expecting fathers who are at risk for involvement or are currently involved with the Department of Family and Protective Services (DFPS) who have a substance use disorder or who are at risk of developing substance use disorder.
+The program also provides community-based, gender-specific intervention services, at no cost, to parenting males and expecting fathers who are at risk for involvement, or who are currently involved, with the Department of Family and Protective Services (DFPS) who have a substance use disorder (SUD) or who are at risk of developing a SUD.

-- Evidence-based parenting education to schools, agencies and individuals that includes
+- Evidence-based parenting and substance use education to schools, community agencies and individuals that includes:

 - Reproductive health